Temples to Visit During Chardham Yatra in Uttarakhand | Epic Yatra

 Deity: Lord Vishnu

-Other Places of Worship and Spiritual Sites Enroute Yatra
+Other Places of Worship and Spiritual Sites on the Route to Yatra

-Rishikesh: The gateway to Chardham Yatra, very famous for its Triveni Ghat and the iconic Laxman Jhula.
+Rishikesh: The door to Chardham Yatra and the place which is known for Triveni Ghat and Laxman Jhula.

-Devprayag: At the confluence of two rivers, Alaknanda and Bhagirathi forming Ganges.
+Devprayag: The confluence of two rivers, Alaknanda (the source river of the Ganges) and Bhagirathi.

-Guptkashi: Known for the Ardhnarishwar Temple but also hugely linked with the sacred yatra to Kedarnath.
+Guptkashi: Not only famous for the Ardhnarishwar Temple but also greatly associated with the holy yatra of Kedarnath.